reschlegel/geo/README.md

 # Common problems
 > **I am not receiving a response**

-If you submit q request before the PostgreSQL database is ready to accept a connection, you might end up with a hanging request.
+If you submit a request before the PostgreSQL database is ready to accept a connection, you might end up with a hanging request.
 If this occurs wait 30 seconds and try again.

 > **Docker Compose encounters and ERROR with the flask container**